iamsherman1234/android-home-server/README.md

 ### ⚠️ IP Address Changes

-The phone's IP changes if:
+The phone's IP may change if:
 - DHCP reassigns it on router reboot
 - MAC randomization is enabled (Android default)